A Study Evaluating the Safety and Pharmacokinetics of Orally Administered SM08502 in Subjects With Advanced Solid Tumors

 - Subjects with a second malignancy unless adequately treated with no recurrence for 3 years.
-Subjects with a history of previous or recent adequately treated skin basal cell carcinoma, squamous cell carcinoma of the skin, or carcinoma in situ of any source are eligible.
+Subjects with history of previous or recent adequately treated skin basal cell carcinoma, squamous cell carcinoma of the skin, or carcinoma in situ of any source are eligible.

 - Subjects with active gastrointestinal (GI) disease or other condition that will interfere significantly with the absorption, distribution, metabolism, or excretion of SM08502 per Investigator's opinion

 - .
 Subjects with known active human immunodeficiency virus (HIV), hepatitis B virus (HBV), or hepatitis C virus (HCV) infection

 - .
 Subjects with chronic liver disease or dysfunction and a Child-Pugh score of B or C

 Sacramento California 95817 United States